VNGRD/dots/README.md

   - some catppuccin color scheme for the text that i can't change send help
 - polybar
   - font: cozettevector
-- terminal file manager: ranger
+- term stuff: ranger, pfetch
+- other: kdeconnect